-Learn how to enable ECS Server deployment for High Availability by installing a Load Balancer and promoting the existing ECS Agents to ECS Server.
+You can enable ECS Server deployment for High Availability by installing a Load Balancer and promoting the existing ECS Agents to ECS Server.
 By performing this procedure, you will be able to deploy HA on your existing ECS Server.
+You must have an ECS cluster installed and configured with a single ECS Server.

-If you have a production quality ECS cluster, then Cloudera recommends you to use ECS Server High Availability.
+If you have a production quality ECS cluster, Cloudera recommends that you configure ECS Server High Availability.
 You can also consider having an ECS Server HA for any non-production ECS cluster that you expect to be available long-term.